ably/ably-js-react-native/README.md

 ### Is this repo actively maintained?

-Yes, this repo typically has very fwe recent commits because this React Native repo doesn't do very much: it's a very thin wrapper around [the ably-js repo](https://github.com/ably/ably-js).
+Yes, this repo typically has very few recent commits because this React Native repo doesn't do very much: it's a very thin wrapper around [the ably-js repo](https://github.com/ably/ably-js).

 ### Does this repo support all platforms supported by React Native?